tectonicboy/Rosetta-Secure-Texting/README.md

 - Multiplication of 2 or more BigInts, modulo another BigInt
 - BigInt to the power of another BigInt, modulo a third BigInt

-The cryptographic algorithms implemented are:
+The cryptographic algorithms that are part of the chat's security scheme:
 - Diffie-Hellman
-- BLAKE2B
+- ChaCha20 implemented as per RFC 8439
-- ChaCha20
+- BLAKE2   implemented as per RFC 7693
-- Argon2id
+- Argon2id implemented as per RFC 9106
 - Schnorr Signature generator
 - Rabin-Miller primality test on my BigNums